What is Intermittent Fasting(IF)?

-You don’t have to follow 8 pm-12 pm schedule.
+You don’t have to follow the 8 pm-12 pm schedule.
 You can choose any 16 hours out of 24 hours of the day for your fasting.

-Two recent research studies analyzed the role of 16:8 intermittent fasting on weight loss, lean mass and metabolic diseases.
+Two recent research studies analyzed the role of 16:8 intermittent fasting on weight loss, lean mass, and metabolic diseases.
 They noted a significant role of intermittent fasting in influencing these parameters in the human body.

 In a study, 34 individuals who regularly took part in resistance training were divided into an 8-hour feeding window and a non-fasting regimen.